andrelandgraf/react-datalist-input/README.md

 This package follows the [WAI-ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) specification.
 Be aware that version 1.2 is still in development.
 If you require a more battle-tested ARIA implementation, consider using [Reach UI](https://reach.tech/combobox/) instead.

-This package does not implement the optional `aria-activedescendant` property but rather programatically shifts focus to the active item.
+This package does not implement the optional `aria-activedescendant` property but rather programmatically shifts focus to the active item.
 This might be up to change in the future!

 ## Feedback & Issues